What is the Cost of Living in a Motorhome in Europe?

 If you remain unsure about whether the budget is manageable, hire a motorhome for a few weeks to get a feel for costs.

-Likes: living in a box, wine and croissants!
-Bio: Izzy has been a travel writer since 2019 covering everything from gap years to travelling in Morocco and Turkey in a motorhome.
-Izzy is the author of "Selling Up to Live in a Motorhome" and enjoys helping others to live their dreams.
+Bio: Izzy has been a travel writer since 2019 covering everything from gap years to travelling in Morocco, Turkey and the Caucasus in a motorhome.
+Izzy is the author of Selling Up to Live in a Motorhome and along with hubbie Phil, enjoys helping others to live their dreams through The Gap Decaders.
+Visit our about page.